 Remove the maintenance flag on the Hypernode, so customers accessing the new site won’t hit the maintenance page. (

-If you use Hypernode’s www-redirection service, ensure that the base URL of your shop starts with
+Only if you use Hypernode’s WWW-redirection service, ensure that the base URL of your shop starts with

 www. or a subdomain such as

 shop..
 Otherwise, your visitors will bounce back and forth between the redirection service and the Hypernode.

 Flush the cache of Magento on the Hypernode. (

 Step 7: Change DNS records

 See our manual on configuring DNS for more information.
 As the DNS changes are propagated, traffic will go to your Hypernode.

 There are 3 ways to handle your DNS.
 Only Dutch customers who have access to a Service Panel can choose option 1.